The Importance of School Attendance

 What to do if your child cannot attend school

-If your child is going to be absent you must contact the Attendance Officer by 8.35am on the first day of absence and every day thereafter.
-Please ensure when you leave a message on the absence line, you clearly state your child’s full name, their year, their form/class and the reason for their absence.
+If your child is going to be absent, you must inform us by 8.35am on the first day of absence and every day thereafter.
+Absences should reported by email using the appropriate email address:

 Appointments, where possible, should be made outside of school hours or in the holiday period.
 If this is unavoidable, your child should still attend school before and/or after the appointment.

 Emergency appointments will be authorised with supporting evidence.
 All referred appointments must be made in advance and be supported by an appointment letter in order to authorise any missed sessions.
 We understand that it can be hard to obtain medical evidence on occasion, so a medical confirmation card will also be accepted as evidence.

 If your child has an appointment please inform the Attendance Officer of the following information: